Learn more about the expertise and technical skills of NREL's concentrating solar power research team and staff by reading our short biographies:

 B.S.
 Chemical Engineering, University of Colorado

-Janna Martinek joined NREL in 2012 as a postdoctoral researcher.
-Her current work involves developing computational models to evaluate the performance of power tower receiver concepts.
+Janna Martinek joined the Thermal Systems Group at NREL in 2012 as a postdoctoral researcher.
+Her work involves developing computational models to evaluate the performance of power tower receiver concepts.
 For her graduate work, Janna developed models coupling radiative transfer with heat transfer, mass transfer, and chemical reaction kinetics in order to analyze the performance and optimize the geometric configuration of a solar receiver used for high-temperature solar-thermal reaction processes.

 Contact information: firstname.lastname@example.org, 303-275-3779